plone/volto/docs/source/upgrade-guide/index.md

 Together these changes improve usability both on small screens and in small containers, such as when the widget is in grid block elements.

-### Renaming of the `constants/Languages` module
+### Renamed the `constants/Languages` module

-`src/constants/Languages.js` has been renamed to `src/constants/Languages.cjs` since in fact, it's a commonJS module.
+`src/constants/Languages.js` has been renamed to `src/constants/Languages.cjs` since, in fact, it's a CommonJS module.
-This change is needed in order to be consistent with modules suffixes in Volto core, in preparation for replacing Razzle with a modern builder.
+This change is needed for consistency with module suffixes in Volto core, in preparation for replacing Razzle with a modern builder.

-The only Volto component that makes use of it is `PersonalPreferences`, if you have shadowed it you should update this component.
+The only Volto component that makes use of it is `PersonalPreferences`.
+If you shadow it, then you should update this component.
 For the rest, it is unlikely that your code refers to this module, since it's used internally by Volto itself.

-### Renaming of `test-setup-config` module
+### Renamed `test-setup-config` module

-`test-setup-config.js` has been renamed to `test-setup-config.jsx` since in fact, it contains JSX on it.
+`test-setup-config.js` has been renamed to `test-setup-config.jsx` since, in fact, it contains JSX.
-This change is needed in order to be consistent with modules suffixes in Volto core, in preparation for replacing Razzle with a modern builder.
+This change is needed for consistency with module suffixes in Volto core, in preparation for replacing Razzle with a modern builder.

-It is unlikely that your code uses it, only in case that you have heavily customized the Jest testing pipeline.
+It is unlikely that your code uses it, unless you heavily customized the Jest testing pipeline.

 (volto-upgrade-guide-17.x.x)=